Midland Metropolitan University Hospital is progressing well on its journey to completion.

 1 – There will be separate routes for inpatients and visitors

-Inpatients will be transferred around the new hospital via separate corridors and lifts to those being used by visitors.
-It means inpatients will have privacy whilst moving around the hospital.
+Inpatients will be transferred around the new hospital via separate corridors and lifts to those used by visitors.
+It will preserve patient privacy and dignity whilst moving around the hospital.

-2 – The Winter Garden is actually a navigation system
+2 – The Winter Garden is more than just a place to meet

-4 – A staggering 800 people have been employed to build the hospital
+4 – Over 800 people are employed to build the hospital

-The Midland Met project has already employed more than 800 people and it is expected to continue to boost the local economy.
+The project has already more than 800 people working on site, including apprentices, and is expected to continue to boost the local economy.

-A 10-year contract with Siemens Healthcare, means only the highest quality X-ray and scanning machinery will be used at the new site.
-That includes state-of-the-art CT, MRI and ultrasound machines.
+A 10-year contract with Siemens Healthcare means there will be state-of-the-art diagnostic equipment, including X-ray, CT, MRI and ultrasound machines.

 This is just some of what was achieved in 2021 at Midland Met: